 She loves being a preschool teacher because it gives her the opportunity to work in a fun, energizing environment where she is able to mold little minds and watch how they grow.
 She also appreciates being uplifted by the joy that accompanies working with young children.
 She feels very blessed to be able to be a part of St. Monica School and is excited to meet the new Pre-K families.

-Ms. Milne was born and raised in Seattle and attended St. Matthew School and Bishop Blanchet High School.
+Mrs. Gaskill was born and raised in Seattle and attended St. Matthew School and Bishop Blanchet High School.
 She received an elementary education certification with a reading endorsement at Gonzaga University and went on to UCLA for a masters degree in education.
-Caroline taught fourth grade in Seattle for eight years and is now very excited to be the reading specialist at St. Monica.
+She has been teaching in Catholic Schools for 10 years, and this is her second year as the St. Monica reading specialist & speech team coach.
+Her favorite things about St. Monica are the supportive families and getting to watch students develop a love for reading.
 In her free time she enjoys traveling, cooking, and cheering on the Zags, Seahawks, and Mariners!

 "Music is especially rewarding and fun to teach as it interfaces with faith, history, culture, and movement."